jay-aus/pizza-ordering-backend/README.md

 The project follows a modular structure for better organization:

 src/
-menuData.ts: Contains the menu data for different pizzas and pizzerias. orderProcessor.ts: Handles the order processing logic, validation, and price calculation. pizzaPriceCalculator/
+constants/
+  location.ts
+  menuData.ts
+pizzaPriceCalculator/
   PizzaPriceCalculatorFactory.ts: Factory class to create pizza price calculator instances.
   PrestonPizzaPriceCalculator.ts: Calculates prices for pizzas in Preston.
   SouthbankPizzaPriceCalculator.ts: Calculates prices for pizzas in Southbank.
-PizzaPriceCalculator.ts: Interface for pizza price calculation. inputValidator.ts: Validates the input data for orders. index.ts: Main entry point for the Express server and routing.
+  PizzaPriceCalculator.ts: Interface for pizza price calculation. validator/ inputValidator.ts: Validates the input data for orders. index.ts: Main entry point for the Express server and routing. orderProcessor.ts

 # TO DO
 Implement logic for pizza toppings; Add test cases